SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/1-setup-s4hana-system/README.md

 ![Add Service](images/add-service.png)

-4. Select the active SAP System Alias, which is called **LOCAL_TGW** in the fully activated appliance.
+4. If you don't know the system alias, you can use the search button.
+Select or input the active SAP System Alias, which is called **LOCAL_TGW** in the fully activated appliance.

 ![System Alias](images/system-alias.png)

 5. Locate the services based on a wildcard search in the **External Service Name** field, select the row, and click **Add Selected Services**.
+Remember to add all 4 external services, as listed in the [Activate Required Services](./README.md#activate-required-services) summary.

 ![Add Selected Services](images/add-selected-services.png)